maziac/DeZog/design/design.md

 If the variable is opened in the WATCH area a variable request is done for that ID.
 The corresponding object's function is executed and the data is retrieved and returned in the response.

-# Problems / Decisions needed
+# Problems / Decisions needed (old unsolved, but not so important)

 vscode is highly asynchronous.
 All requests start with the 'request' and end with a 'response'.
 The 'response' would be typically generated in another function e.g. as a response from the zesarux socket answer.
 Meanwhile vscode could have sent another request either for the same